-(1) When a complaint is filed alleging that the mayor or a member of the city council, or the city manager, city attorney, city clerk or municipal court judge violated this article or a state conflict of interest law.

-(2) When an advisory opinion is requested under section 2.443(d) by the mayor or a member of the city council, or by the city manager, city attorney, city clerk or municipal court judge.
+- (1) When a complaint is filed alleging that the mayor or a member of the city council, or the city manager, city attorney, city clerk or municipal court judge violated this article or a state conflict of interest law. - (2) When an advisory opinion is requested under section 2.443(d) by the mayor or a member of the city council, or by the city manager, city attorney, city clerk or municipal court judge.

 Sec.
 2.446.
-Criminal Penalty and Discipline for violations.
+Discipline for violations.

-- (a) A person who violates any provision of this article shall be punished, upon conviction thereof, by a fine not to exceed \$500.00. - (b) The penalties prescribed in the preceding subsection do not limit the power of the city manager to discipline employees under the city manager's supervision or the power of the city council to discipline its members for violations of this article or a state conflict of interest law.
+The penalties prescribed in section 1.015 do not limit the power of the city manager to discipline employees under the city manager's supervision or the power of the city council to discipline its members for violations of this article or a state conflict of interest law.